 While having enough nitrates from food like beets is important to make nitric oxide, it is also important to exercise.
 One of the best exercises you can do to increase your nitric oxide is the nitric oxide dump that I demonstrate below.

 I would encourage you to do these a few times a day, nearly every day, as it will provide you with the incredible metabolic benefits of nitric oxide.
-It only takes 3 minutes to do each time!
+It only takes 3 minutes to do the dump!

 - Fluoride and chlorine if present in your drinking and showering water can convert NO into other substances, including toxic and destructive nitric acid.